 During this phase, kill mud is pumped into the target well to stop the flow.
-The kill mud properties are defined at the planning phase based on the killing simulations (density, volume, flow rate, etc.).
+The kill mud properties are defined at the planning phase based on killing simulations (density, volume, flow rate, pressure, hole size etc. are taken into consideration for a particular intersection point).